 The Company classifies the senior revolving credit facilities as current liabilities on the Company's condensed consolidated balance sheets as amounts drawn to acquire and renovate homes are required to be repaid as the related real estate inventory is sold, which the Company expects to occur within 12 months.
-The Company classifies its senior term debt facility as a long-term liability on the Company's condensed consolidated balance sheets because its borrowings under this facility are generally not required to be repaid until the final maturity date.
-The following table summarizes certain details related to the Company's credit facilities outstanding as of June 30, 2021 and December 31, 2020 (in thousands, except interest rates):
+The Company classifies its senior term debt facilities as long-term liabilities on the Company's condensed consolidated balance sheets because its borrowings under these facilities are generally not required to be repaid until the final maturity date.